jemproject/JEM-Project/README.md

 ====================

 Converted version of v11
-Notice:: This version should be tested offline!
+Notice:: This version should be tested/used offline!

 It's a converted version of v1.1 but several things have to be sorted out.
 One of the things are the plugins.